n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

-In addition, several secondary positions are defined to handle various reordering rules that deal with relative, rather than absolute, positioning. `POS_AFTER_MAIN` means that a character must be positioned immedately after the base consonant. `POS_BEFORE_SUBJOINED` and `POS_AFTER_SUBJOINED` mean that a character must be positioned before or after any below-base consonants, respectively.
+In addition, several secondary positions are defined to handle various reordering rules that deal with relative, rather than absolute, positioning. `POS_AFTER_MAIN` means that a character must be positioned immediately after the base consonant. `POS_BEFORE_SUBJOINED` and `POS_AFTER_SUBJOINED` mean that a character must be positioned before or after any below-base consonants, respectively.
 Similarly, `POS_BEFORE_POST` and `POS_AFTER_POST` mean that a character must be positioned before or after any post-base consonants, respectively.

-For shaping-engine implementers, the names used for the ordering categories matter only in that they are unabiguous.
+For shaping-engine implementers, the names used for the ordering categories matter only in that they are unambiguous.

 For a definition of the "base" consonant, refer to step 2.1, which follows.